logo

 • It prevents the feeling of the editor ‘being watched’ in an overbearing manner

-However, there are cases where editors may want to share their entire screen - with directors they have a long creative relationship with, or to get clarity on very specific feedback.
+However, there are cases where editors may want to share their entire screen - with directors they have a deep creative relationship with, or to get clarity on very specific feedback.
 In this post, we’ll be focusing on streaming just the program monitor.
 If you want to learn more about streaming your entire screen, check out this tutorial.

 https://unsplash.com/photos/FhZEpxtTI_Y